clivetong/Talks/Build2025/README.md

 ![Hyperlight](images/hyperlight.png)

-USed in edge scenarios like FrontDoor
+Used in edge scenarios like FrontDoor

 ---